lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

     2. Name: "Bitbucket developer branch"
     3. Source: Sourced from Project
     4. Project: "example.int - Tower Inventory"
-    5. Inventory File: "Sandbox/"
+    5. Inventory File: "TEST/"
     6. Update Options: Overwrite, Update on Project Update

 #### Synchronize Developer Inventory Project in AWX

 Once this Project/Inventory exists, you can reuse it for development by updating the branch in the Project.
-To update the inventory in Sandbox:
+To update the inventory in TEST:

 1. Follow the procedure above to make changes to the inventory
 2. Go to [https://ansible.qa.example.int/#/projects](https://ansible.qa.example.int/#/projects) and click the refresh button to the right of your Project